 - All Completed forms from the enrolment pack

-- Unique Student Identification Number (USI)
+- Evidence of the Certificate III in Individual Support (or superseded qualification) Unique Student Identification Number (USI)

 - National Police Check Certificate (Required before Vocational Placement can commence).
 (DP Training can process an application on your behalf – additional fee charged for the police check $49.90)